aabudu16/QuickGrub/README.md

 - Dismiss the reviewVC by clicking on the red topView.
 - Here you can share and save the resturant.

-## FrameWorks
+## Technologies
+1. Swift 5 / Xcode 11.3
-1. Mapkit
+2. Mapkit
-2. FireBase
+3. FireBase
-3. UIkit
+4. UIkit
-4. TextFieldEffects
+5. TextFieldEffects
-5. Photos
+6. Photos
-6. Kingfisher
+7. Kingfisher
-7. CoreLocation
+8. CoreLocation
-8. AlamoFire
+9. AlamoFire
-9. Objective C
+10. Objective C

 ## Set Up